Welcome

 Part 3 - A typical PhD will consist of five data chapters where each data chapter is a publication.
 The standard formula is to write this is in sections consisting of an introduction, methods and materials, results and a discussion.
 Together with the title, abstract, references and supplementary information, all of these parts also make up most scientific publications.
 In this section of the book, I go through each of these components using a formulaic approach.
 To get you started writing, I suggest how you can build each section from an outline that is fleshed out with literature and works around a hypothesis (from Part 2).
 In addition to the sections needed for your thesis, I also cover parts needed to submit a paper, including the title page, writing the abstract, supplementary material, authorship, and acknowledgements.
 Therefore, this part of the book will be relevant for anyone setting out to write a scientific paper in the biological sciences, especially if you are having trouble getting started.

 Part 4 - The last and shortest section of this book talks about what you still need to do once your data chapters are written.
 For most PhD theses, you will need to write a short introductory chapter (sometimes a literature review) that comes before these data chapters, and a concluding synthesis chapter at the end.
 These chapters make your thesis into a ‘body of work’, and allow you space to reflect on what you have achieved in your PhD studies.
 I have framed their content at the bare minimum required, as many students will find themselves under a great deal of pressure to submit their thesis to a prescribed deadline.
 I also provide some alternative approaches for those who have the luxury of more time to attack these sections in more detail.
-The very end of the book sets out some reasons for why you need to publish your thesis chapters.
+The very end of the book sets out some reasons why you need to publish your thesis chapters.

-Throughout this guide you will find links and references of things to read elsewhere.
+Throughout this guide you will find links and references of articles to read elsewhere.
 The reality is that there is a lot out there for you to read.
 I am not the only person to write a guide, and I can’t pretend that all the answers are here in this book.
 You will find that in your particular situation you need to look around.
 What I aim to do in this book is provide you with enough background information to help in your onward search, and provide you with enough inside knowledge to do a PhD.

 Why ‘A guide for the uninitiated’?